 The record date is the same as the distribution date.
 In order to be entitled to receive shares of our common stock in the spin-off, holders of shares of Quanex Corporation common stock must be stockholders on the record date

-9:00 a.m., New York City time, on , 2008.
+5:01 p.m., New York City time, on April 23, 2008.

 Wells Fargo Shareowner Services.